 A highlight of my career was the work I did in television.
 I had my own show on KYW-TV in Philadelphia called "The Rock 'n Roll Show" that aired once a month from 1979-81.
 I also appeared every Saturday night on Eyewitness News with a report I created called "The Rock Review".
 During this time I interviewed a LOT of rock stars.

 One of the bands I featured on the show was a new group from Ireland called U2.
-It was their first appearance on American television of that I'm aware.
+It was their first appearance on American television ( 2 months before Tom Snyder).
 After my interview with Bono at the KYW-TV studio at 5th & Market Streets, I drove Bono to his gig at the Bijou Cafe on Lombard Street and met the band.
 They performed for about fifty people that night.
 Many years later after they became the biggest band in the world, I saw Bono again and he remembered our time together.
-See a few clips of that historic interview here.

 From 1983-1996 during my tenure at 93.3 FM WMMR, I hosted and produced "Street Beat" the first show of its kind in Philadelphia.
 The hour-long weekly show featured new, original music from area artists giving them valuable radio exposure to help their career.
 The most notable band that was first played on Street Beat was Live who went on to be named Band of the Year in 1995 by Rolling Stone Magazine.
 Other bands that were regularly played include The Dead Milkmen, Kenn Kweder, The Innocence Mission, Bricklin, and WNOC just to name a few.